Titaniuml Labret, 16 Ga

 Click on the picture to see a big picture and description of the body jewelry you are interested in. |

-Twisted barbell with acrylic star balls, 12 ga
+Twister with striped balls, 12 ga

 - Gauge (Thickness): 12 (2.0mm)